 Pour in the wine, bring to a simmer, and cook until reduced by half, about 15 minutes.
 Add the tomatoes and lemon zest, season with a pinch of sea salt, then cover and transfer to the preheated grill.

-Braise on the grill for 3 to 3 1/2 hours, until the sauce is reduced, the beef is fall-apart perfect, and your kitchen smells like absolute heaven.
+Braise on the grill for 3 to 3 1/2 hours, until the sauce is reduced, the beef is fall-apart perfect, and your backyard smells like absolute heaven.

 Discard the herb stems from the sauce, then using two forks shred the beef.
 Add the beef back to the sauce, then stir in the parmesan cheese and butter.
 Taste and season with sea salt and pepper to taste.